mozilla/platform-status/features/service-worker.md

 webkit_ref: Service Workers
 chrome_ref: 6561526227927040
 ie_ref: Service Worker
+status: shipped
 ---

 A method for browsers to run JavaScript in the background to handle network requests and manage cached responses.
-Service Workers offers a replacement for Application Cache.